gramella/HR/readme.txt

 DATASETS AND RESULTS of the paper "Hair Removal combining Saliency, Shape and Color"

-The available material is constituted by datasets and results of the paper "Hair Removal combining Saliency, Shape and Color",https://doi.org/10.3390/app11010447.
+The available material is constituted by datasets and results of the paper:
+Ramella, G. Hair Removal combining Saliency, Shape and Color, Applied Sciences, vol. 11, n.
+1, 2021.

 This material is intended for supporting the possibility of comparison by other authors.